8ta4/see/DONTREADME.md

 Instead, `see` talks to a companion Chrome extension.
 Since it runs in your day-to-day browser, requests use your fingerprint and look like normal browsing activity.

-> Does the extension connect to a local HTTP server to talk to the CLI?

-No.

-- Opening a network port is a security risk I'd rather not take.

-- It's also a polling nightmare.
-Truly appalling.
-The extension has to keep asking, "Do you have a job for me?"

-> Does the extension connect to a local WebSocket server to talk to the CLI?

-No.

-You're opening a network port.
-So that security risk is on the table.

-Instead, the extension connects to a native messaging host to talk to the CLI.

-> Will the service worker connected to a native host go inactive?

-No. "[Connecting to a native messaging host using chrome.runtime.connectNative() will keep a service worker alive.](https://developer.chrome.com/docs/extensions/develop/concepts/service-workers/lifecycle#:~:text=Connecting%20to%20a%20native%20messaging%20host%20using%20chrome.runtime.connectNative()%20will%20keep%20a%20service%20worker%20alive.)"

-> Does the CLI connect to a WebSocket on the Native Messaging host?

-No. That would mean opening a network port, which is a security risk.

-Instead, it just uses a UNIX domain socket.

 > Does `see` fake mouse movements?

 No.